DamilolaAhmadu/Fraud_Analysis/README.md

 |:-----------------:|:---------------:|:---------------:|:---------------:|:---------------:|
 |  0.881 +/- 0.017  | 0.963 +/- 0.007 | 0.763 +/- 0.035 | 0.851 +/- 0.023 | 0.851 +/- 0.023 |

 It's possible to determinize the capacity of the model to generalize using unseen data.
-In other words, capcity of the model to classify new data as shown.
+In other words, capacity of the model to classify new data as shown.

 | Balanced Accuracy | Precision | Recall |   F1  | Kappa |
 |:-----------------:|:---------:|:------:|:-----:|:-----:|